J-Rebs/Everyone-Here/readme.md

 1. Graphical interface with QT
 2. Add an icon for the executable
+3. Better how to video with louder audio

 ## Have feedback for me?
-Feel free to send me an email at jr4162@columbia.edu or find me on [LinkedIn](https://www.linkedin.com/in/joe-rebagliati-4ab7a488/)
+Feel free to send me an email at jr4162@columbia.edu or find me on [LinkedIn](https://www.linkedin.com/in/joe-rebagliati-4ab7a488/).

+## Video Guide

+Below is a video guide that walks through how to use the `check_email.exe` file and how to get it onto your computer.
+As one correction, I note in the video that if it doesn't display a name in the console but just an email, then the reciepient isn't on Outlook or in your Outlook organization.
+I'm not sure this is actually the case.

+Also I know the audio is quiet, so you may need to use headphones.
+Thanks!